AlexandruFlorescu/techChallenge/README.md

 	* Accuracy on the training subset: 0.352

 The script is running all this algorithms sequencially and printing details on each step.
-To run it simply type: `python solution.py`
+To run it: `python solution.py`